lavanet/lava/x/subscription/README.md

 ### Subscription Upgrade

 A subscription can be upgraded to a more expensive plan.

-While direct downgrading of a subscription plan is not officially supported, consumers seeking a lower-tier plan can still achieve a similar effect.
-This can be done by purchasing additional months under a less expensive plan.
-It's important to note that the new plan's `plan-index` must differ from the currently active one, and the total payment for the extended period under the cheaper plan should exceed the amount of the original, higher-priced plan.
-This workaround allows consumers to effectively 'downgrade' their subscription within the system's constraints.

 Tokens are deducted from the creator's account immediately, and the new plan becomes effective in the next epoch.
 More ways to upgrade are by making an [Advance Purchase](#advance-purchase) or enabling [Auto Renewal](#auto-renewal).

 ### Subscription Renewal